benatwerk/ben-cli/README.md

 -   `--typescript, -t`: Use TypeScript
 -   `--sass, -s`: Use Sass
 -   `--classnames, -c`: Use Classnames library
--   `--airbnb, -l`: Use Airbnb linting rules
+-   `--airbnb, -a`: Use Airbnb linting rules

 ### Example: